|

 Bone broth serves as a great way to replenish the fluids you lose when you’re sick, while also providing your body with valuable electrolytes from the sodium in the broth.
 Bone broth’s amino acids reduce inflammation, and L-glutamine—specifically—reduces gut inflammation.
 This is another reason why bone broth is incredibly nourishing when you have a cold, cough, or flu.
 In essence, bone broth supports the immune system by giving it a hefty dose of immune-boosting minerals (without the burden of a stressful digestive process).
 Source a pasture-raised, pre-packaged bone broth or aim to find organic bones to make homemade stock.

 It’s no secret that both diet and lifestyle influence our immune response.
 Getting quality sleep, prioritizing movement, managing stress, and eating nutritious foods are some of the best ways to support your immune system.
 Of course, hydration is equally important—a dehydrated body has trouble eliminating toxins and waste.
 And without an efficient removal process, your body is more susceptible to infection.
-Last but not least, dehydration can diminish energy levels, leading to a weakened immune system.
-Sip your way to hydration via the aforementioned electrolytes, broths, and immune-boosting teas.
+Lastly, dehydration can diminish energy levels, weakening the immune system.
+Sip your way to hydration via electrolytes, broths, and immune-boosting teas.

 This article is for informational purposes only.
 It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and we recommend that you always consult with your healthcare provider.